-HbA1c is a blood test that is used to help diagnose and monitor people with diabetes.
-It is also sometimes called a haemoglobin A1c, glycated haemoglobin or glycosylated haemoglobin.
+- HbA1c is a blood test that is used to help diagnose type 2 diabetes and monitor blood glucose control in people who have diabetes.

-HbA1c refers to glucose and haemoglobin joined together (’glycated’).
-Haemoglobin is the protein in red blood cells that carries oxygen throughout your body.
+Haemoglobin (Hb) is the protein in red blood cells that carries oxygen through your body.
+HbA1c refers to glucose and haemoglobin joined together (the haemoglobin is ‘glycated’).
 The amount of HbA1c formed is directly related to the amount of glucose in your blood.

-Red blood cells live for up to 4 months, so HbA1c gives an indication of how much sugar you’ve had in your blood over the past few months.
-It’s different to the blood glucose test, which measures how much sugar you have in your blood at that moment.
+Red blood cells live for an average of 120 days, so HbA1c gives an indication of how much sugar there has been in your blood over the past few months.
+It’s different to a blood glucose test, which measures how much sugar is in the blood at that moment.

 Understanding your results

-If you have not previously been diagnosed as having diabetes, an HbA1c of 6.5% or more can indicate that you do have diabetes.
-If your level is lower than this, you might need other tests to check whether you have diabetes or not.
+If your HbA1c level is lower than this, you might need other tests to check whether you have diabetes or not.

-If you do have diabetes, your doctor will usually aim for an HbA1c of 6.5-7%.
-If the HbA1c is higher than the target range, your doctor may consider changing your treatment or closer monitoring.
+If your HbA1c result is higher than your target range, your doctor may consider changing your treatment or monitoring your blood sugars more closely.

 About HbA1c testing

-Visit Lab Tests Online website for more information about HbA1c testing.
+Visit the Pathology Tests Explained website for more information about HbA1c testing.

 About blood testing